BuddyVolly/pyradar/README.md

 Or the colaborator!
   *  Cabral, Juan B. <jbc.develop@gmail.com>

-Or the guy, who rewritten filters using NUMBA
+Or the guy, who rewritten filters using NUMBA!
+  *  Nanopony <sddeath@gmail.com>